stuerp/foo_midi/README.md

 v3.2.3.0, 2025-10-04

 - New: *Gain* setting for Secret Sauce.
 It works the same with BASS MIDI.
-Positive values increase the volume, negative values decrese the volume.
+Positive values increase the volume, negative values decrease the volume.
 The valid range is -1.0 (Silence) to 2.0.
 Default is 0.0 (No gain).
 Beware that clipping will occur if you set the value too high.
 - New: The VSTi&nbsp;Plug&#8209;Ins setting can contain multiple paths separated by a pipe (|) character (e.g. "c:\VSTi\x86|d:\VSTi\x64").
 Make sure there are no unwanted spaces at the beginning or end of the path names.
 - Fixed: The preferences dialog accepts negative BASS MIDI gain values.
 The valid range is -1.0 (Silence) to 2.0.
 This already worked for JSON soundfont lists.
 - Improved: Soundfonts in a JSON soundfont list that not specify their own gain value will also use the gain value from the preferences.
 Soundfonts in a text soundfont list ignore this value since they have no way to override it.